Very Simple Tips for a Successful Small Business Backup Strategy

 The rise of SaaS applications has increased the need for cloud-to-cloud backup within your overall backup strategy.

 To be clear, cloud-to-cloud backup is not the same as the traditional cloud backups mentioned above.
-Cloud-to-cloud backups are backups of the data stored within cloud-based SaaS applications, like Office 365.
+Cloud-to-cloud backups are backups of the data stored within cloud-based SaaS applications, like Microsoft 365.

 Deciding who manages your backup strategy